Prosper438/B-J-Biscuits-Excel-Dashboard-Analysis/README.md

 ### Datasource
 The project consists of two dataset namely, Transaction dataset and products dataset. <br>
 This gives you access to the raw data used for the project .
 [B&J Buscuit Practice Dataset.xlsx](https://github.com/user-attachments/files/18069115/B.J.Buscuit.Practice.Dataset.xlsx)
+Microsoft Excel was the only software package used for this project.
 ## Data Cleaning
 Addition of new of columns was one of the key assignment inorder to prepare the data for proper analysis.
 - The raw data was quite neat from the onset.
 Firstly, the date columns was formatted to from number to date format.